open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

   - `Optional` to `Recommended`
   - `Recommended` to `Required`
   - `Conditionally Required` to `Required`
-  - `Optional` to `Conditionally Required` is allowed if the condition does not restrict attribute from being populated if explicitly enabled.
+  - `Optional` to `Conditionally Required` is allowed if the condition does not restrict attribute from being populated if explicitly enabled
-  - `Recommended` to `Conditionally Required` is allowed if the condition allows to populate the attribute when it's not satisfied
+  - `Recommended` to `Conditionally Required` is allowed if the condition allows the attribute to be populated when it's not satisfied
 - Condition for `Conditionally Required` attribute can be changed as long as previous condition still satisfies the new one.

-Semantic conventions SHOULD start with relaxed requirement levels and non-restrictive conditions whenever possible and SHOULD increase levels only when necessary based on telemetry consumers needs.
+Semantic conventions SHOULD start with relaxed requirement levels and non-restrictive conditions whenever possible and SHOULD increase levels only when necessary based on telemetry consumer needs.

 _Note: There could be other requirements on [Telemetry Stability](../telemetry-stability.md) that can limit semantic convention evolution or prevent instrumentations from adopting new versions._